In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In your bag

-- Sunbasket char siu marinade (maple syrup - coconut aminos - molasses - dried plums - garlic - coconut vinegar - toasted sesame oil - beet powder - five-spice powder)
+- Sunbasket char siu marinade (maple syrup - coconut aminos - molasses - dried plums - garlic - apple cider vinegar - toasted sesame oil - beet powder - five-spice powder)

 - 1-inch piece organic fresh ginger